valentino

 We invite you to share your thoughts in the comments below!

 They say every rule has its exception.
 And, of course, we couldn’t escape.
-A few days ago, we wrote that fashion Maisons whose original designer has left, lose their meaning.
+In fact, just a few days ago, we wrote that fashion maisons whose original designer has left, lose their meaning.
+In other words, fashion brands lose their essence once the original designer is no longer at the helm.

 On July 15, we saw the Fall/Winter 21-22 Valentino couture show, streamlined from Venice’s Gaggiandre, Arsenale.
 What better occasion to find a valid exception to the above rule.
 The show was a dialogue between fashion and art, presented from a magnificent set-up.

-If fashion is not art, it is true that both forms of expression have many aspects in common: creativity, the vital and founding element that determines the whole process.
+If fashion is not art, it is true that both forms of expression have many aspects in common: creativity, the vital and foundational element that shapes the entire process.
 But also time, experimentation, and skilled hands.
 All these are crucial elements needed to reach a perfect realization.

 For the show, Pierpaolo Piccioli collaborated with 17 painters, and the final result was sublime.
 The overlapping of bold colours was a joy for the eye, a breath of fresh air.
 The fluid silhouettes and clean-cut lines, the game of form and colours, showed a modern way to make couture.